benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             0
         )

-    local movedBelow =
+    local belowReached =
-        smoothMove(
+        smoothFarmMove(
-            below,
+            underPosition,
             coinFarm.travelSpeed,
             0.75,
             coin
         )

-    if not movedBelow
+    if not belowReached
         or not coinExists(coin) then

         return false